 In the last few years, a number of studies have proclaimed that sitting is bad for our health and that no amount of time at the gym can undo the damage caused by too much time on our derrières.
 Standing desks emerged as the antidote to our evil office chairs, and people began stressing about how much time they spent sitting every day.

-The research, published in the International Journal of Epidemiology, was the result of 16 years of health data from more than 5,100 London-based government employees who answered questions about the amount of time they spent sitting at work and at home as well as the amount of time they spent walking or exercising.
+The study was the result of 16 years of health data from more than 5,100 London-based government employees who answered questions about the amount of time they spent sitting at work and at home as well as the amount of time they spent walking or exercising.

 The conclusion of the study was that more time sitting was not necessarily linked to a higher risk for dying.
 Even after researchers controlled for age, gender, diet, overall health, and socioeconomic status, there was no link between sitting and death.